KoBeWi/Metroidvania-System/README.md

 ---
 **!!!
 NOTE !!!**

 This is a soft release, which means the addon is technically *not* fully finished and not officially released yet.
-Missing things are the sample project readme section and code comments and API documentation.
+Missing things are the Sample Project README section and code comments, and API documentation.
 The API itself is more or less finished, but I might do some breaking changes if I spot something is still wrong.
 Once I wrap things up and make a trailer, I'll make a proper announcement.
 Feel free to submit early feedback.

 **END OF NOTE**